jmarc00s/react-boostrap-treview/README.md

 # React-boostrap-treview

-React application to implement compound component pattern to a treeview component using bootstrap.
+React application to understand and implement a compound component pattern to a treeview component using bootstrap.